jbpost2/TeachingWithR/CourseFiles.md

 Note: You also have access to the source material at the [github repo](https://github.com/jbpost2/TeachingWithR).
-Feel free to use these materials for any educational purpose!
+Feel free to use these materials for any educational purpose\!

-We’ve also included links to materials to go further learning R at the bottom of the page!
+We’ve also included links to materials to go further learning R at the bottom of the page\!

 <hr style="    border: 0;
     height: 2px;
     background: #333;
     background-image: linear-gradient(to right, #ccc, #333, #ccc);">

 <h2 class="intro-text text-center">

 <center>

 <strong>Presentation Files</strong>

 </center>

 </h2>

 <hr style="    border: 0;
     height: 2px;
     background: #333;